jdmacleod/netflix-open-content-helper/EXAMPLES.md

 noc download sparks -fs 4 -fe 8
 ```

 Frames that already exist on disk are skipped by default.
-Use `--force` to force an overwrite.
+Use `--force` to force re-download and overwrite.

 Output: